-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-The school works in accordance with statutory guidance and the SET procedures (ESCB,
+We ensure all staff members (including agency staff) are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in our Staff Code of Conduct.
+All staff are regularly reminded of this through updates and training, and are also informed about the Whistleblowing Policy.

-2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+Keeping Children Safe in Education (DfE 2024) and the SET procedures (ESCB 2022) set out the procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+These procedures should be followed where an adult has: